Solar Eclipse Corona

 expand_more

-Rigorous explanation of EU requirements: According to Article 14 of Regulation (EU) 2016/425, personal protective equipment that conforms to harmonized standards published in the Official Journal of the European Union "shall be presumed to be in conformity with the essential health and safety requirements."
+Rigorous explanation of EU requirements: According to Article 14 of Regulation (EU) 2016/425, personal protective equipment conforming to harmonized standards published in the Official Journal of the European Union "shall be presumed to be in conformity with the essential health and safety requirements."
 By including this standard, the EU legally establishes the exact technical specifications that manufacturers must meet to ensure their products are considered safe for European consumers.

-3. Detailed explanation of the EN ISO 12312-2:2015 standard: Adopted worldwide, this standard imposes strict safety criteria:
+3. Detailed explanation of EN ISO 12312-2:2015: Adopted globally, this standard imposes strict safety criteria:

 ISO 12312-2 Transmittance Requirements

-Cited links and mentioned resources:
+Cited links and resources mentioned:

-• Commission Implementing Decision (EU) 2023/941: Official EUR-Lex document.
+• Commission Implementing Decision (EU) 2023/941: The official EUR-Lex document.

 • Official Journal C 209/2018: EU communication detailing the implementation.